 Whistler is blessed to be on the coast; however, the higher levels of moisture present many types of weather scenarios where you are likely to get wet.
 It’s not fun to be wet outside in the cold.
 To prevent putting a damper on your trip, bring a waterproof jacket – jackets with Gore-Tex are ideal.
 Lots of retailers in the village, such as CAN-SKI, Arc’teryx, Patagonia, etc. carry jackets with Gore-Tex and will happily assist you in finding the appropriate attire to keep you looking fashionable, warm and dry.
 By the way, it is a well-known Whistler winter fashion statement to wear your ski jacket to the bar, so do yourself a favour and leave the leather jacket at home.

-When cruising around the village of Whistler, you will often find Blundstone boots on the feet of local men and women alike.
+When cruising around the village of Whistler, you will often find Blundstone boots (or a veggie alternative) on the feet of local men and women alike.
 There is a reason behind this madness.
 Just as we’ve established that Whistler winter fashion is super casual and practical, Blundstones are super casual and practical, too.
 What are the odds?
 This goes to say there are no red carpets to be strutting down in Whistler village – AKA you are safe to leave the heels at home.
 High heels are not practical, often lead to sprained ankles when mixed with alcohol, and ultimately prevent you from getting ‘first tracks’ and ‘last runs’.
 You may find yourself a casual and practical pair of Blundstones at Excess Backcountry and Escape Route.
 Runner up in the shoe department?
 You can’t go wrong with an insulated pair of Sorel winter boots.

 Visitors to Whistler can be easily spotted come nightlife hour in the village.
 One may easily spot a visitor simply by their lack of pants and/or exposed bare legs.
 Here in Whistler, the evenings do not magically turn into warm summer nights in the dead of winter – sorry to disappoint.
 We therefore highly recommend wearing pants, looking your way ladies.
 Don’t own any pants?
 No problem.
 There are at least 15+ stores in the village that sell pants.
 You’ll thank us as you stand in line to get into the bar and once again, post-bar, when you stand in line at Fat Tony’s.